StanfordVL/perls2/examples/simple_reach/README.md

 The Bullet Environment is initialized to use the visualizer by default, but this can be changed in the construction of the SimpleReachEnv.

 ## Environment file:
+The environment file contains code specific to managing the environment and describing the task.
+The main functions worth taking a look at are:
+* `reset` : reset the environment after completion of the episode, randomization of object placements and sensor parameters happens here.
+* `step`: execute an action and step the environment forwards.
+* `rewardFunction`: calculate the reward to be given to the agent based on the state of the environment.

+Some helper functions also exist to help organize your code:
+* `_exec_action` : how the environment should interpret and execute the action.
+In this example, the action is a delta between the current end effector position of the robot and some desired position.
+This is executed by setting the robots new position to its current position + this delta.
+* `get_observation`: the observation the environment should provide.
+Our dummy policy only uses the delta end effector position from the goal, but you can also get the current end_effector pose, and a rendered image at the step.

+* `_check_termination`: returns whether or not the episode has completed, either by execeeding the maximum number of steps or if the goal has been acheived.

 ## Config file:
 The configuration file contains the parameters that describes the robot, the sensors used and the objects it will interact with.
 The configuration file is broken up into a few components